AnyChart/docs.anychart.com/Resource_Chart/Working_With_Data.md

 There is a list of paramters that a resource has or can have.

 - name
 - image
 - description
 - type
 - tags
 - activities

- - imageSize
- - imageBorderRadius
- - imageOpacity
- - imageAlign
- - imageFittingMode
- - imageMargin
- - nameMargin
- - textSettings (?)
- - tagsPadding
- - tagsBackground
+Let's create a simple

-There are some other settings responsible for the elements' appearance, which are all described in the [Visualization](Visualization) article.
+There are some other settings responsible for the elements' appearance, which are all described in the [Visualization](Visual_Appearance) article.

 The height of a resource depends on a maximum number of activities this resource has during a day on the chart timeline.
 This can be performed if the [TimeTracking mode](TimeTracking_Mode) is ON.
+Otherwise, the height of the resource is set automatically or can be set through the {api:anychart.charts.Resource#minRowHeight}minRowHeight(){api} method.

 ## Activity